Customer Focused Selling: The Top 6 Tips

 Customer Focused Selling Is Here to Stay

-Let’s start with an example.
-A prospective client called us for help.
-They wanted to improve the internal consulting and partnering skills of their HR, IT and Finance organizations so they could add more value to their stakeholders.
-During the discovery process, we learned:
+Consider this scenario: a prospective client reached out for help.
+Their goal was to strengthen the internal consulting and partnering skills of their HR, IT, and Finance teams to deliver greater value to their stakeholders.

-• They had been working with another training firm to deliver the program for the last two years.
+• They had partnered with another training firm for the past two years.

 So Why Did the Client Reach Out To Us?

-The sales person, who wanted to meet their end-of-year quota, told the client that they had to sign the next year’s contract before the end of the year or they would incur a 25% price increase.
-This is the opposite of customer focused selling.
-The client was planning to sign the contract, but not until the new year due to end-of-year obligations and personal family issues.
+The salesperson, focused on hitting their end-of-year quota, pressured the client to sign next year’s contract immediately — warning that delaying would trigger a 25% price increase.
+This approach is the opposite of customer-focused selling.
+The client had every intention of signing, but not until the new year due to end-of-year obligations and personal commitments.

 Six Customer Focused Selling Tips